pldn/LDWizard-old/docs/design.md

   - There may be a limit to the file size that can be held in browser memory.

-  - There may be a limit to the file size that can be submitted within one HTTP request without receiving a timeout signal from the server.  **See [#upload-from-url]().**
+  - There may be a limit to the file size that can be submitted within one HTTP request without receiving a timeout signal from the server.  **See [#38](https://github.com/netwerk-digitaal-erfgoed/LDWizard/issues/38).**

 - Automatically recognize the file format: